NilsChr/pocketbase-docker-multihost/readme.md

 # ![PocketBase](https://pocketbase.io/images/logo.svg) Pocket**Base** *Docker Multihost*

 ## About
 Generates setup files for hosting multiple instances of pocketbase in the same docker container.
-Useful if yu have several small applications and don't want to pay too much.
+Useful if you have several small applications and don't want to pay less for hosting all of them.

 ```
 ├── output